nikkijuk/fullstack-web-developer-transformation/fs-capstone/client/readme.md

 after this result of routing should be seen inside main page

 ## add menu to app.component.html page

+menu doesn't need to be catchy - here very simple example

 ```
 <header class="navbar navbar-light navbar-static-top">